jmabeynot/jmabeynot.github.io/src/index.rst

 The right support can make all the difference as you work to change patterns and behavior.

-.. bs-cta:: Schedule a *FREE* phone consultation
+.. bs-cta:: Schedule a *FREE* video consultation
    :href: #contact-me

 |